cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/README.md

 ##Installation

-###Setting up a Web server

-First of all you, you need to install Flask (a Python Web Microframework).
+###General Requirements

-**Requirements:** Python 2.6 or higher.
++ Python 2.6 or higher.
++ Flask 0.11 or higher.

+###Flask

-It can be done in two ways:
+Flask can be installed in two different ways:

 1) using [Flask Local and System-Wide installation guides](http://flask.pocoo.org/docs/installation/#installation).

-2) or building and installing Flask from the source:
+2) or building and installing Flask System-Wide from the source:

    ~~~ sh
    $ cd libs/flask-0.11